-To the best of our knowledge, this report is complete and accurate and contains sufficient information to fully and fairly disclose the actuarial funded condition of the Judges' Retirement System II.
-This valuation is based on the member and financial data as of June 30, 2021 provided by the various CaIPERS databases and the benefits under this plan with CaIPERS as of the date this report was produced.
-In our opinion, this valuation has been performed in accordance with generally accepted actuarial principles, and in accordance with the standards of practice prescribed by the Actuarial Standards Board.
-The assumptions and methods are internally consistent and reasonable for this plan, as prescribed by the CaIPERS Board of Administration according to provisions set forth in the California Public Employee's Retirement Law.
+To the best of our knowledge, this report is complete and accurate and contains sufficient information to disclose, fully and fairly, the actuarial funded condition of the Judges' Retirement System II.
+This valuation is based on the member and financial data as of June 30, 2022 provided by the various CalPERS databases and the benefits under the Judges' Retirement System II Law as of the date this report was produced.

+It is our opinion that the valuation has been performed in accordance with generally accepted actuarial principles, in accordance with the standards of practice prescribed by the Actuarial Standards Board, and that the assumptions and methods, as prescribed by the CalPERS Board of Administration, are internally consistent and reasonable for this plan.